Relativistic diffusion in random gluon fields: Diffusive motion in a random gauge field

-The two-point correlation functions of gauge invariant variables $\hat{F}(p,x-ps) $ are invariant under transformations of the Poincare group (acting upon $x$,$p$ and $w$) and under transformations of the (internal) SU(n) symmetry.
-We assume that the non-commutativity of quantum gauge fields at finite temperature can be neglected in the calculation of the particle time evolution.
-Then, the symmetry properties with respect to an exchange of indices together with the Bianchi identities (14) lead to the representation (see a more detailed discussion of the Abelian case in \cite{habajpa})
+The two-point correlation functions of gauge covariant variables $\hat{F}(p,x-ps) $ are covariant under transformations of the Poincare group (acting upon $x$,$p$ and $w$) and invariant under transformations of the (color) ${\cal G}$ symmetry.
+We assume that the non-commutativity of quantum gauge fields can be neglected at high temperature in the calculation of the correlation functions (this can be shown in perturbation theory in the state (30)).
+Then, the symmetry properties with respect to an exchange of indices together with the Bianchi identities (29) lead to the representation ( the Bianchi identities in the form (29) allow to apply the same methods for the two-point function as in the Abelian case of \cite{habajpa2})